excalidraw/excalidraw/README.md

 - [React](https://reactjs.org/)
 - [Rough.js](https://roughjs.com/)

-The project is at its early days, there are some key [features](https://github.com/excalidraw/excalidraw/milestone/1) that we need to implement in order to make the application very useful.
+And the main source of inspiration for starting the project is the awesome [Zwibbler](https://zwibbler.com/demo/) app.